Panasonic G3 vs Sony A6000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-G3 and Sony Alpha A6000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G3 does not offer wifi capability.
+In contrast, the G3 does not provide wifi capability.

-Both the G3 and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the G3 and the A6000 have been discontinued, but can regularly be found used on ebay.
 The G3 was replaced by the Panasonic G5, while the A6000 was followed by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the G3 and A6000 can be found, respectively, in the Panasonic G3 Manual (free pdf) or the online Sony A6000 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic G3 or the Sony A6000 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.